aws-samples/iam-access-analyzer-custom-policy-check-samples/resource-policies/role-trust-policies/allowlist-aws-service-principal.md

 #### Use case

-This reference policy checks that a candidate trust policy only grants access to an allow-listed set of AWS services.
+This reference policy checks that a candidate trust policy only grants access to an allowlisted set of AWS services.
 This enables you to allow builders to create roles, but constrain the use of those roles to the set of AWS services specified.

+You should modify the reference policy to specify your set of allowlisted service principals.

 #### Reference policy
 ```json